grey-fish/grey-fish.github.io/Natas/Level11.md

     We can say that to reveal the password, `$data` should contain `["showpassword"=>"yes", "bgcolor"=>"#ffffff"]`<br/>
     Now `$data` gets its value from `loadData` function, so lets take a look at it.<br/>

 `loadData` takes in the `defaultarray` and if no Cookie is present in the request, it returns the same default array.
 But in case a Cookie is sent, the Cookie is decrypted and an array is constructed, which is then returned.
-So, to change value of $data we set a cookie with value as `["showpassword"=>"yes", "bgcolor"=>"#ffffff"]`
+So, to change value of `$data` we set a cookie with value as `["showpassword"=>"yes", "bgcolor"=>"#ffffff"]`

 Onto the next part, we can't set cookie directly like above as it is XOR encrypted, So we look at XOR encryption function.
-Look at this [page](https://en.wikipedia.org/wiki/XOR_cipher) to understand more.<br/>Simply put, The binary operation XOR (eXclusive OR) will compare two bits and will produce one bit in return.
+Look at this [Wiki page](https://en.wikipedia.org/wiki/XOR_cipher) to understand more.<br/>Simply put, The binary operation XOR (eXclusive OR) will compare two bits and will produce one bit in return.
 That bit will be equal to 1 if two compared bits were different, 0 if they were equal.
 ```
 We A ^ B Below to produce C     // ^ denotes XOR